alexandremattioli/Build/README.md

 ### The "BUILD SUCCESS" Trap

 **What Happened:**
 Build2 spent 4 hours fixing 178 compilation errors to achieve "BUILD SUCCESS" on the VNF Framework plugin.
-Celebrated with commits showing progress from 178→50→14→2→0 errors.
+Celebrated with commits showing progress from 178â†’50â†’14â†’2â†’0 errors.

 **What Was Actually Accomplished:**
-- ✅ Code compiles without errors
+- âœ… Code compiles without errors
-- ✅ All classes and interfaces exist
+- âœ… All classes and interfaces exist
-- ❌ **Zero functional business logic**
+- âŒ **Zero functional business logic**
-- ❌ All 20 service methods just throw "Not yet implemented"
+- âŒ All 20 service methods just throw "Not yet implemented"
-- ❌ Would crash immediately on first API call
+- âŒ Would crash immediately on first API call
-- ❌ No database schema, no YAML parsing, no VNF broker integration
+- âŒ No database schema, no YAML parsing, no VNF broker integration

 **The Flawed Logic Chain:**
-1. Found compilation errors → "I need to fix these!"
+1. Found compilation errors â†’ "I need to fix these!"
-2. Errors going down → "Making progress!"
+2. Errors going down â†’ "Making progress!"
-3. BUILD SUCCESS → "Task complete!"
+3. BUILD SUCCESS â†’ "Task complete!"
 4. **But the code does absolutely nothing useful**

 ### Why This Happened